emaksimo/impact/README.md

 Both in terms of the social and economic impact, the most prominent physical risks are floodings and tropical cyclones [**Fig 2**].

+According to the [central bank of Mexico (2022)](https://www.imf.org/en/Publications/CR/Issues/2022/12/08/Mexico-Financial-Sector-Assessment-Program-Technical-Note-on-Climate-Risk-Analysis-526754) the sequence of extreme tropical cyclone and flood events occurring within a single season based on historical climate conditions could lower the level of gross domestic product (GDP) by more than one percentage point within the year.

 Over 162,000 km2 (8%) of the Mexican territory are susceptible to flooding, [Bonasia and Lucatello, 2019](https://www.mdpi.com/2073-4433/10/8/424) [**Fig 3**].

 ![image](figs/key-natural-hazard-stati.png)

 **Fig 1** Source : [The World Bank](https://climateknowledgeportal.worldbank.org/country/mexico/vulnerability)